 “Thanks, Kevin,” he had said, “for your leadership at the ranch over the years.
 I’m sure we’d have lost this land if it wasn’t for you.”

 “I did it for your dad,” Schmitt said, smiling.
 “We grew up together.
 Maybe my family was not as fine as yours, and we didn’t go to the same schools but we still spent a lot of time together.

 He smiled.
 “You’re the picture of your father, from the start.
 I just had to steer this thing — he waved to the brown and green expanse of the land outside — until you grew up.”

 He had retired his father’s friend with a big party and a generous pension.
-Then Campbell had returned for his funeral.
-Ruth, his daughter, and her husband, were now the property managers and knew a lot more than Campbell about the business.
+Then he returned for Schmitt’s funeral.
+His daughter, Ruth, and her husband, were now the property managers and knew a lot more than Campbell about the business.
 As an absentee landlord, they were his tenuous link to the family ranch — ensuring that the trust binding that small-town community included him.

 Clicking on his laptop, Campbell now reviewed the ranch’s latest reports and the waiting list for hunting leases.
 The WiFi on the plane was slow.
 Having lost some acreage after his father died, land sold to support his mother, he planned to purchase it back.
 Lately, his mother reached out to him regularly.
 But in her younger days, between her men friends and stepfather, he ended up at StarHall, the boarding school.

 He had never told Shelly about his family owning a cattle ranch in Texas.
 She was a vegetarian.
 During his last visit to Saburia, sitting together in his private suite, he and Kochanski had enjoyed steaks.